 This black brocade dress provides a wonderful backdrop for these lovely 1950s gold and diamanté (clear rhinestone) pieces.
 The adjustable gold-plated necklace with layers of textured disks and rhinestone accents, and the gold-plated mesh cuff with square-cut pastes are both by Hattie Carnegie.
 The clip-back earrings with pavé centers and gold-plated scrolls by Elsa Schiaparelli can be worn by women with or without pierced ears.
 A black glitter-finished, gold-framed clutch and black velvet, embroidered pumps with crystals complete the outfit.

 Red is a fabulous accent color for black, so this outfit features ruby costume pieces.
 These Ruby Snowflake 1950s Earrings by Schreiner (seen here) and this triple-strand ruby glass bead bracelet by Miriam Haskell add just the right amount of color to this black lace cocktail dress.
 I’ve selected a red python-print clutch bag to add a bit more color and texture.
 The black satin-strap sandals are really elegant.

 The shoulder of a one-shoulder dress like this ruched piece is the perfect place to display a gorgeous brooch – this Emerald & Diamanté Sunburst 1950s Brooch by Hattie Carnegie (seen here).
 Wear your own faux or real diamond studs.
 This 1940s bracelet by Eisenberg has rectangular emerald glass stones in sets of four that each form an arch, giving the piece more dimension.
 I’ve added a black python-print clutch and sophisticated black suede lace sandals as the remaining accessories.

 For More Holiday Ideas

-Visit the TruFaux Jewels website to see a selection of necklaces, brooches, bracelets and earrings that will add something special to your holiday outfit.
+Visit the TruFaux Jewels boutique to see a selection of necklaces, brooches, bracelets and earrings that will add something special to your holiday outfit.